Eyevinn/channel-engine/README.md

 - `redisUrl`: A Redis DB URL for storing states that can be shared between nodes.
 - `heartbeat`: Path for heartbeat requests
 - `channelManager`: A reference to a channel manager object.
+- `cacheTTL`: Sets the cache-control header TTL.
+Default is 4 sec.

 ## Demo